Gurrmann/dentistimo-documentation/README.md

 Meeting Saturday
 Meeting Sunday

-We are managing our project in a scrum-like fascion, with an aim to have incremental releases every week.
+We are managing our project in a scrum-like fashion, with an aim to have incremental releases every week.
 We will assign a scrum master each week that handles makes the team stays on track.